 - 1. Through the Control Interface, the DIM is configured to accept any particular subset of 1, 2, 4, 8, 16 or 32 of the incoming bit-streams, all at a specified bit-rate.
 Only these specified bit streams will be sampled by the DIM and relayed to the DOM. - 2.
 Through the Control Interface, the DOT clock is commanded to be set to a specified integer second of time on the next 1PPS (or ALT1PPS) tick [see Note 6 below].
 Once set, the DOT clock keeps time by counting cycles of CLOCK, ignoring subsequent 1PPS/ALT1PPS signals.
 The DOTMON monitor signal allows confirmation of the DOT epoch setting. - 3.
-Through the Control Interface, the DIM is commanded to begin transmitting the selected input bit streams to the transmission media.
+Through the Control Interface, the DIM is commanded to begin transmitting the selected input bit streams to the transmission medium.
 Each bit in each data stream must be transmitted with its accompanying time tag, either explicitly or implicitly. - 4.
 At the end of the observing period, the DIM is commanded (through the Control Interface) to cease transmitting data.

 - 1. The method the DIM uses to record/transmit data or to time-tag data is irrelevant to the VSI-H specification. - 2.
 Each type of DIM may have various control and configuration requirements which are outside the VSI-H specification. - 3.
-It is the responsibility of the DAS to implement any data multiplexing or demultiplexing that may be necessary to create actual data streams.
-The DIM only transmits bit streams. - 4.
+It is the responsibility of the DAS to implement any multiplexing or de-multiplexing that may be necessary to transform sampled data into bit streams presented to the DIM.
+It is explicitly noted, however, that the DTS designer is free to implement any DTS-internal multiplexing scheme so long as the DOM output bit-streams are faithful reproductions of the DIM input bit-streams. - 4.
 Some DIM systems may have the ability to transmit additional low-data-rate information, such as bit-stream identification and high-level global validity (i.e. 'antenna on-source'), in addition to the bit-streams themselves.
 Such information may be transmitted to the DIM via the Control Interface or, in some cases, via the PDATA and/or PVALID data streams.
 The VSI-H specification neither requires nor prohibits any such capability. - 5.
 With the exception of ALT1PPS, DOTMON and the Control Interface, all DIM interface signals are contained in a single 80-pin connector (see Section 12). - 6.
 The Control Interface must be designed so that the controlling computer can, on request, be notified in a timely way of the occurrence of a 1PPS/ALT1PPS tick so that the control computer can unambiguously command the DIM to set the DOT clock to a specified integer second of time on the next 1PPS/ALT1PPS tick.
 The subsequent relationship between 1PPS/ALT1PPS and DOTMON can then be monitored either internally within the DIM [preferred] or externally to verify the 1PPS/ALT1PPS vs DOTMON relationship.
-In addition, the control computer should be able to verify the DOT epoch by requesting that the DIM report the DOT setting at the occurrence of the next DOTMON tick.
+In addition, the control computer should be able to verify the

+DOT epoch by requesting that the DIM report the DOT setting at the occurrence of the next DOTMON tick.